orpheus-db/implementation/README.md

 ### Development Plan
-We plan to release versions of OrpheusDB in a regular manner, adding on further querying and query optimization capabilities, as well as regular bug-fixes.
+We plan to release versions of OrpheusDB in a regular manner, adding on further querying, partitioning, and query optimization capabilities, as well as regular bug-fixes.
 The known bugs are listed below.

 ### Todos